amaank404/patchutils/README.md

   information.
-* Server creates an uncompressed update file and starts streaming it to the client **OR** alternatively server sends the patch in json format and client starts querying the server for different files listed in the patch and creates applies the patch.
+* Server creates an uncompressed update file and starts streaming it to the client **OR** alternatively server sends the patch in json format and client starts querying the server for different files listed in the patch and applies the patch to required positions.
 * If the client recieved the update file instead of patch information then the client applies the update file to the required positions.